Call for Abstracts 2025

 Call for Abstracts.

 In all areas of Food Research carried out in the Chihuahuan Desert region, including food for humans and animals, nutritional, health, and toxicological aspects of food, production, processing, and marketing of food, agricultural practices, animal husbandry, and sensory analysis of food, among others.
+To encourage the participation of graduate students from their first year of studies, their research protocols will be accepted for presentation.

 Circular economy in human food and animal feed production (use of by-products for the formulation of food products, strategies to optimize the use of resources in food production, etc.) CIE